rolfmobile99/tiny_user_project/README.md

 Note: This is a Verilog project.

-More documentation on the actual pin assignments is forthcoming.
+More documentation on the actual pin assignments is forthcoming...

 ## Tiny User Project